joao-frohlich/cpython/Doc/library/datetime.rst

 -----------------------

-Date and time objects may be categorized as "aware" or "naive" depending on whether or not they include time zone information.
+Date and time objects may be categorized as "aware" or "naive" depending on whether or not they include timezone information.

 With sufficient knowledge of applicable algorithmic and political time adjustments, such as time zone and daylight saving time information,